mathieu-schertenleib/spiking_neural_network/README.md

 # spiking_neural_network

-The goal of this project is to use a biological neuron model to program a spiking neural network and try to use it for unsupervised learning.
+This project aims to implement a spiking neural network and try to use it for unsupervised learning.

 ## Building this project